pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Selection.rst

 Selecting Models
 ----------------

-The easiest way to select a model is to click on it with the mouse or pinch action.
-Selecting a model attaches the appropriate :ref:`tool <ug-tools>` to it for editing.
+The easiest way to select a model is to click on it with the mouse or VR controller pinch action.
+Selecting a model attaches the appropriate :ref:`tool
+<ug-tools>` to it for editing.

 Multiple models can be selected by :ref:`modified-clicking <ug-modified-mode>` them.
 Modified-clicking an unselected model adds it as a selection, and